-All temporary hole covering must be suitably covered with Ply, screwed down where possible with the Ply sprayed in the hazard colour black and yellow at 45 degrees.
+All temporary hole covering must be suitably covered with Ply or another suitable robust material , screwed down where possible with the Ply sprayed in the hazard colour black and yellow at 45 degrees.

 This also applies to missing drain covers over manholes.